oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/constants/supportedConnectors.md

 The code checks whether the `window` object is defined, which indicates that the code is running in a browser environment.
 If it is, the `supportedConnectors` array is initialized with the three connectors described above.
 Otherwise, the array remains empty.

-This code is used to provide a list of supported wallet connectors to other parts of the Alephium project, such as the user interface.
+This code is used to provide a list of supported wallet connectors to other parts of the Oxygenium project, such as the user interface.
 The `supportedConnectors` array can be imported and used to display a list of available wallets to the user, allowing them to choose which wallet to use for their transactions.
 ## Questions:
  1. What is the purpose of this code?
-- This code exports an array of supported connectors for the Alephium web3 library.
+- This code exports an array of supported connectors for the Oxygenium web3 library.

 2. What is the significance of the `Logos` import?
 - The `Logos` import is used to render logos for each connector in the `supportedConnectors` array.